-We draw attention to Note 1 in the financial statements, which indicates that the Entity is still in the exploration stage and, as such, has incurred losses and negative cash flows from its operations.
+We draw attention to Note 1 in the financial statements, which indicates that the Entity is still in exploration stage and, as such, has incurred losses and negative cash flows from its operations.
 Accordingly, the Entity depends on its ability to raise financing in order to discharge its liabilities in the normal course of business.

-As stated in Note 1 in the financial statements, these events or conditions indicate that a material uncertainty exists that may cast significant doubt on the Entity's ability to continue as a going concern.
+As stated in Note 1 in the financial statements, these events or conditions, along with other matters as set forth in Note 1 in the financial statements, indicate that a material uncertainty exists that may cast significant doubt on the Entity's ability to continue as a going concern.